31 Essential HVAC Tools List: Different Types & Their Uses

 24. Screwdrivers

-All HVAC systems include screws of some sort.
-Keep Flathead and Phillips head screwdrivers on you at all times.
+All HVAC systems include screws, and you’ll need to keep Flathead and Phillips head screwdrivers on you at all times.
 Your work will easily be halted if you don’t have these tools on you.

 25. Hex-Head Nut Drivers

-Similar to a screwdriver is a hex-head nut driver.
-This tool is slightly different from a screwdriver in that it has a hexagon-shaped head.
-You need to use this tool when removing nuts.
-Go ahead and get yourself three hex-head sizes: 1/4, 3/8, 5/16-inch.
+A hex-head nut driver only differs from a screwdriver because it has a hexagon-shaped head, and you’ll need it to remove nuts.
+Go ahead and get three hex-head sizes: 1/4, 3/8, and 5/16-inch.
 These three sizes will be used frequently.

 26. Pipe Wrench